Civil Investigation of Fraud HMRC Policy

 CIVIL INVESTIGATION OF FRAUD SPECIALISTS

 With decades of civil investigation of fraud experience between our various specialists, Admiral Tax Investigations have the knowledge, ability and tactical awareness to successfully handle a serious fraud tax investigation at any level.

+For a no commitment, confidential regarding your civil investigation of fraud case call us on 0330 999 5000.
 If you prefer email please use the information listed on our contact page.